Summary

 Recent events have altered the local geopolitical situation in a way that portends favorably for an external intervention:

-3. Both Gazans (here, here) and Lebanese have voiced displeasure about the presence of having Hamas and Hezbollah fighters located in their communities.
+- Both Gazans and Lebanese have voiced displeasure about the presence of having Hamas and Hezbollah fighters located in their communities.

 As a result of these changes in the regional geopolitical dynamics lay the as yet dormant seeds of a two-state solution—a process that would require unprecedented international coordination, the application of a sustained and prodigious amount of raw political power, the thoughtful investment of a fortune of financial resources, and patience and perseverance.